wustlcse/FAQ/docs/index.md

 : [Where do I look to see the various dates pertaining to our academic calendar?](#where-do-i-look-to-see-the-various-dates-pertaining-to-our-academic-calendar)

-<a name="plagiarism"></a>plagiarism : An academic integrity concern caused by improper use of another's work.
+plagiarism : An academic integrity concern caused by improper use of another's work. <a class="anchored" name="plagiarism" id="plagiarism"></a>

 : [If I retake a course, what happens on my transcript and how does this affect my GPA?](#if-i-retake-a-course-what-happens-on-my-transcript-and-how-does-this-affect-my-gpa)